 BBP has been shown to increase resistance to Adriamycin (doxorubicin) plus cyclophosphamide chemotherapy regimens.
 The same study found that BBP also increased angiogenesis in a mouse model of breast cancer.
 BBP is used in making vinyl floor tiles, carpet backing, car trims and dashboards, as well as artificial leather.
 It is also added to some adhesives, perfumes, and hair sprays.

 Taking steps to reduce phthalate exposure makes sense

-Although research concerning phthalates have produced alarming results, most of the studies have been conducted at relatively high doses to which human beings would normally not be exposed.
+Although most research concerning phthalates has produced concerning results, many of the studies have been conducted at relatively high doses to which human beings would normally not be exposed.
 Average exposures among U.S. consumers are below unsafe levels, according to the Environmental Protection Agency (EPA).
 However, note that European regulations are stricter with regard to potential phthalate exposure and consumers there appear to enjoy a higher level of protection.

 On the other hand, there is very little data on the effects of chronic phthalate exposure or the combination of phthalates with other endocrine disruptors or carcinogens.
 Avoiding phthalates (especially MEP) in personal care products and emphasizing fresh rather than packaged or restaurant foods are steps that can be taken to reduce exposure.
 In addition, some plastic containers are marked with a recycling number in a triangle-shaped icon.
 Plastics marked with the number 3 should be avoided since they incorporate polyvinyl chloride, which contains phthalates.